Azure/azure-saas/docs/azure-saas-docs/content/en/quick-start.md

 5. Follow the prompts in the script to sign into Azure and deploy the identity framework.

 After finishing the identity framework setup, you may choose to either run the project locally first or immediately deploy the solution to Azure.

+### Option 3: Setup Identity Framework - Manual (Advanced)

+See the [Manual Setup Instructions](../components/identity/identity-framework-setup-manual) page for a complete guide on creating the identity framework resources yourself.

 ## 2.a.
 Running the Dev Kit in your local dev environment